babank594/material-calibrator-1/README.md

-# OpenSees Material Model Calibrator
+# OpenSees uniaxialMaterial parameter calibration via Bayesian search

 A tool for calibrating OpenSees material models using experimental data.
 This application uses Bayesian optimization to find the best material parameters that match experimental hysteresis curves.